aslam-lg/scanhawk/README.md

 ### 1. Prerequisites
 - Python **3.7 or higher**
-- pip (usually bundled with Python)
+- No third-party packages required(see requirements)

 Check your Python version:
 ```bash